yinyanghu/cuefix/README.md

 CueFix is simple command-line tool to fix CUE files which are popular in lossless audio / albums.

+CueFix provides the following functionalities:

+- convert encoding of CUE file: support GB2312, UTF-8, UTF-8 BOM, etc.
+- convert newline format of CUE file: support Windows CRLF and Unix LF
+- scan the directory and fix not matched audio file in CUE file

 Please feel free to fork and contribute to the project if you like.

 ## Installation